 The University of Queensland

 The University of Queensland's MOOCs are offered through edX and enable students to learn about criminal justice, climate science and much more, free of charge.
 Some courses are archived, which means they are inactive but students can still view content.
 Accessing course materials requires signing up for a free edX account.

-- Tourism and Travel Management: In this introductory course, students learn about issues the tourism industry faces, principles of travel management and the basics of tourism planning.
+- Tourism and Travel Management: In this introductory hospitality class, students learn about issues the tourism industry faces, principles of travel management and the basics of tourism planning.
 The course provides access to case studies focused on leading hospitality companies and shares interviews from top professionals.
 Students can anticipate dedicating anywhere from 14 to 21 hours of effort to this course's completion.

 Yonsei University provides a variety of free online courses through the Coursera online learning platform.
 Among free courses offered are those focused on wireless communications and TCP/IP.
 To gain access, students must sign up for a free Coursera account, which can be accomplished via email or Facebook.
 Yonsei free courses do not offer college credit.